Getting a Mortgage With a Part-Time Job

 Get Started with an expert broker to find out exactly how much you could borrow.

-The interest rate you pay will not be based on the amount of income you earn or the number of hours you work.
-It will always be determined by how much deposit you put down, as well as how the lender views you as a borrower.
-The loan-to-value (LTV) you’re likely to secure will depend on your own earnings, but be aware the higher the LTV, the bigger the risk to the banks, which often means the higher the rates.
+The interest rate you pay will not be based on your income or the number of hours you work.
+It will always be determined by how much deposit you put down and how the lender views you as a borrower.
+The loan-to-value (LTV) you’re likely to secure will depend on your earnings, but be aware the higher the LTV, the bigger the risk to the banks, which often means the higher the rates.

-If you are able to gather a healthy deposit that lowers that LTV, and you have good credentials in other areas, you’re far more likely to be rewarded with better interest rates.
+If you can gather a healthy deposit that lowers that LTV and have good credentials in other areas, you’re far more likely to be rewarded with better interest rates.

 Get matched with the right mortgage broker

-Working with a knowledgeable, well-connected and experienced mortgage broker who specialises in working with clients either on low incomes or in challenging financial circumstances, such as a bad credit history or employment that’s unregulated or part-time, can make all the difference to your efforts in getting a mortgage.
+Working with a knowledgeable, well-connected, and experienced mortgage broker who specialises in working with clients on low incomes or in challenging financial circumstances, such as a bad credit history or unregulated or part-time employment, can make all the difference to your efforts in getting a mortgage.

 Maximise your chance of approval with a specialist